 By Scott S. Mitchell In a previous essay, I laid out the evidence demonstrating why Shem and the ancient high priest Melchizedek couldn't have been the same person, contrary to popular Mormon belief.
 See Why Melchizedek wasn’t Shem, and Why it Does and Doesn’t Matter, elsewhere on this website.
 By reading further information on this subject, … Continue reading How We Know Shem Wasn’t Melchizedek, Part II, and What it Means for Christianity

-Readers of this essay might find the arguments presented in this essay surprising, perhaps even unsettling.
-My purpose in writing this is to help righteous people feel better about themselves when the scriptures demonstrate they deserve to feel that way, and to help them avoid feeling guilt when the scriptures indicate they shouldn't be … Continue reading Forgiving When We Shouldn’t
+Scott S. Mitchell Readers of this essay might find the arguments presented surprising, perhaps even unsettling.
+My purpose in writing is to help righteous people feel better about themselves when the scriptures demonstrate they deserve to feel that way, and to help them avoid feeling guilt when the scriptures indicate they shouldn't be feeling it. … Continue reading Forgiving When We Shouldn’t

 (This entry is made By Hal Mitchell, who is a frequent contributor to LAMP.)
 I remember when I was 17 I worked on a farm in southern Utah for a summer job.
 I had a brother on a mission and in the middle of the summer, my next oldest brother was leaving on his mission.
 My … Continue reading The Empty Carton

 In other essays on this website, we have argued that Mormonism's teachings were in error in teaching that the only true church had to be run by high priests holding the priesthood of Melchizedek, in that this doctrine is completely at odds with Bible and Book of Mormon teachings.
 Some of those essays can be … Continue reading The Restoration of the Priesthoods: True or Revisionist History?